We’ve said it before and we will say it again – TEFL (Teaching English as a foreign language) simply is THE best way to travel.

 TEFL means you will arrive back with a suitcase full of experience and skills.
 Presentation skills.
 Interpersonal skills.
 Management skills.
 Language skills.
 Far more impressive when you are applying for a job than that suntan (although we admit that can look pretty good too).
 We don’t want to blow our own trumpet, but we are the only TEFL provider of our kind to run English government-regulated courses, meaning your CV will sparkle in job interviews… not that you’ll ever want to come home!

 So what are you waiting for?
 Book that TEFL course today.
-Then pack those bags and set off on a the adventure of a lifetime.
+Then pack those bags and set off on an adventure of a lifetime.